dgorin1/wildfire_ml_project/readme.md

 ---

-## 🔜 Next Steps
+##  Next Steps

 1.  **Finish Data Ingestion:** Complete the download of weather data for the target fires.
+2.  **Consider adding DEM Data** Need to ingest DEM or slope data for terrain awareness.
-2.  **Data Pairing:** Create training samples that link a specific fire shape at Time A to the weather forecast for Time B.
+3.  **Data Pairing:** Create training samples that link a specific fire shape at Time A to the weather forecast for Time B.
-3.  **Model Training:** Train a baseline ML model (likely a CNN or ConvLSTM) to see if it can learn the pattern.
+4.  **Model Training:** Train a baseline ML model (likely a CNN or ConvLSTM) to see if it can learn the pattern.

 ---